 Manufacturers and producers are working on Blockchain solutions that might improve operational efficiency, give them more insight into their supply chains, and enable them to track assets with unprecedented accuracy.
 As a result, Blockchain can completely change how manufacturers plan, engineer, produce and scale their products.
-It’s also changing how businesses engage because of its ability to promote trust among competitors who must collaborate inside shared ecosystems.
+It’s also changing how businesses in India engage because of its ability to promote trust among competitors who must collaborate inside shared ecosystems.

 Let’s begin our party with a short introduction to Blockchain technology.

 As the name shows, a Blockchain is a chain of blocks.
 However, instead of a physical chain, the block is digital data that is kept in a public database (the chain).
 A fresh block is adjoined to the Blockchain whenever it incorporates new data.

 Blockchain-based solutions can easily combine all the data to benefit industrial businesses and assist other cutting-edge technologies to reach their full potential, such as Augmented Reality (AR), the Internet of Things (IoT), and 3D printing.

 Let’s now get into what Blockchain has to offer to the industrial manufacturing industry.

 Blockchain has a significant amount of potential in the industrial manufacturing industry.
 Blockchain can enable a whole new manufacturing business model for the Indian market by enhancing visibility across all process elements, from vendors, strategic sourcing, procurement, and supplier evaluation to shop floor operations, which include machine-level monitoring and servicing.
 All industrial organizations are built on supply chains, and most can benefit from Blockchain’s distributed ledger structure and block-based method of aggregating value-exchange transactions to increase efficiency.

 Manufacturers can meet delivery dates better, improve product quality, and ultimately sell more products by expanding supplier order accuracy, quality of products, and track-and-traceability.